ltpritamanand/SVM-Uncertainty-PI/README.md

-# SVMs: A More Certain Estimate of Uncertainty — Code Repository
+# Support Vector Machines (SVMs) : A More Certain Estimate of Uncertainty

 Companion code for the paper submitted to TMLR.